 Beer goggles, as this effect is affectionately known, benefit everybody.
 Once on there is no reversing the effects, not that one would really want too; because suddenly the world is full of beautiful people, and now you have the confidence to approach them!
 Sure alcohol may be lying (a little bit) to both parties, but who said there’s any fault with that.

-Sure it may sometimes require a ninjaesque escape once you’ve come around in the morning, but it’s all part of the adventure and the story to tell, or not too; some people prefer to keep this part quiet until it’s teased out of them at some point in the future.
+Sure it may sometimes require a ninja-esque escape once you’ve come around in the morning, but it’s all part of the adventure and the story to tell; or not.
+Some people prefer to keep this part quiet until it’s teased out of them at some point in the future.

 Alcohol doesn’t stop having it’s fun with you once your night is over.
-Frequently you may find, the next morning, that that pesky alcohol has hidden the memories of the night before underneath a bad hangover; leaving you confused as to why you feel sooo bad and very ill-informed about how you got to the strange and unfamiliar place where you now find yourself.
+Frequently you may find, the next morning, that that pesky alcohol has hidden the memories of the night before underneath a bad hangover; leaving you confused as to why you feel sooo bad.
+It also leaves you very ill-informed about how you got to the strange and unfamiliar place where you now find yourself.

 This then leads to scouring through social media, text messages and call lists in an attempt to piece together the adventures of last night’s excursion.
-It makes for some highly entertaining moments when one of your friends may not remember the acts undertaken the night before, or even refuse to believe that they did that; and photos, unfortunately in this case, are ones worst nightmare and their mates best friends.
+It makes for some highly entertaining moments when one of your friends may not remember the acts undertaken the night before, or even refuse to believe that they did that.
+Photos, unfortunately in this case, areone'ss worst nightmare and their friends best friends.

 The great thing about this is that you are surrounded by people whose societal boundaries are also being relinquished, and, as a result, all of you are becoming closer, more open and getting to know each other a lot better.
 Just think of how many of your mates became good mates or best mates when you were drunk in a bar, getting down to it, and laughing about what exactly makes your real-self tick.

-Well there it is.
-This is our knowledge that we are now passing down to you, after years and years of adventures, mishaps, misplaced memories and forgotten experiences we can confidently conclude that alcohol is of benefit to the human condition.
+Well, there it is.
+This is the knowledge that we are now passing down to you, after years and years of adventures, mishaps, misplaced memories and forgotten experiences we can confidently conclude that alcohol is of benefit to the human condition.
 If you know of others that can be added to this research paper please let us know below!